TheoGU/laravel-react-lando/README.md

 		- ressources/js/app.js

 ### APP URL
-You can find your project on this urls
+You can find your app on this urls

       - http://app-laravel-react.lndo.site/
       - https://app-laravel-react.lndo.site/